Crusty-Banana/MegaMan/READ-ME.md

 - Health: How much health Mega Man have left $[0, 24]$
 - Lives: How many death can Mega Man have before Game Over $[0, 3]$
 - Progress: How much progress have he make, or how far have he gone $[0, +\infty]$
-- The screen: pixels on the screen at the current time.
+- The screen: pixels on the screen at the current time (contour of the screen).
+- Position of character on the screen.

+<h2> II.
+Action space</h2>

+- Move left, right.
+- Climb up, down at ladder
+- shoot
+- jump (how high?)

 <h2> III.
-Initial policy</h2>
+Reward</h2>

+progress

+<h2> IV.
+Initial policy </h2>

-move right and shoot
+- move right
+- shoot and jump periodically

+<h2> VIII.
+Exploration strategy </h2>